 Navistar, the third-biggest U.S. and Canadian maker of truck engines, signed a deal in 2004 to take technology EPA scientists invented and incorporate it into its engines to meet future pollution rules, according to documents published on the agency’s website.
 The EPA’s technologies, for which the company paid royalties, remain a part of the company’s engine designs, said Patrick Charbonneau, Navistar’s vice president for government relations.

 EPA officials said after the deal was signed that the technology would help companies such as Navistar meet the agency’s rules without expensive catalytic-reduction devices.
-Navistar, unlike competitors such as Cummins Inc. (CMI), took just that approach.
+Navistar, unlike competitors such as Cummins Inc. (CMI:US), took just that approach.
 It is now being fined by the EPA because its heavy-duty engines release too much smog-causing emissions.

 Volvo Group North America LLC and Cummins, which met the rules using different technology, argued in regulatory filings that the agency was going too easy on Navistar by charging fines that aren’t high enough.